 Again, if you aren’t the most surefooted or are new to hiking then I suggest you pack Via Ferrata equipment.
 It’s better to have it and not need it than the other way around.

-You must take is a decent torch with extra batteries, a helmet and a good pair of climbing gloves.
+What you must take is a decent torch with extra batteries, a helmet and a good pair of climbing gloves.
 The route within the tunnel can be steep at times, the use of a handrail makes for an easier ascent but as it it is dark, cold and wet inside the tunnels, you’ll certainly want gloves.

 Apart from the tunnels the next biggest highlight is the rifugio Lagazuoi itself.
 Most of the photos on this post were taken from the nearby proximity of this hut.
 It's one of the most photogenic mountain huts in the Dolomites and definitely worth staying at.